BloomGameStudio/PlayerService/README.md

 ### **Docker**

-1. Create a The docker volume for the database
+1. Create the docker volume for the database

         docker volume create playerservicevolume

-2. Run The Container
+2. Run the container

         // From Github Container Registry via Image
         // You can Replace the tag <main> at the end with whatever tag you want